Tanusmitadash/cprogramming_2012-2026/README.md

 In mathematics, the sieve of Eratosthenes, one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the multiples of 2.
 The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes.
 It is named after Eratosthenes of Cyrene, a Greek mathematician.

+In probability theory and statistics, a median is described as the number separating the higher half of a sample, a population, or a probability distribution, from the lower half.
+The median of a finite list of numbers can be found by arranging all the numbers from lowest value to highest value and picking the middle one.
+Example:
+ For getting the median of input array { 12, 11, 15, 10, 20 }, first sort the array.
+We get { 10, 11, 12, 15, 20 } after sorting.
+Median is the middle element of the sorted array which is 12.